HAVE YOU SEEN PHILIP'S TEDX TALK?

 EDUCATIONAL COLLABORATOR.
 TEACHER.
 PERFORMER.
 WRITER.

 Philip J. Oosthuizen completed his Baccalaureus Technologiae Drama degree (cum laude) in 2013 at the Tshwane University of Technology, Pretoria, South Africa.
 Parallel to his undergraduate studies, he completed his teacher’s licentiate at the South African Speech and Drama College with distinction.
 In 2013 he formed part of the Standard Bank Ovation award-winning production, Breathing In, written by acclaimed South African writer, Reza de Wet, at the National Arts Festival in South Africa.
 He obtained both his Postgraduate Certificate in International Education (2017) and Masters in Educational Leadership and Management (2020) with distinction from the University of Nottingham.

 Philip has nearly ten years’ worth of teaching experience, the most recent six of which have been spent in China where he has won five outstanding teacher awards, served for two years as the chapter director of the Educational Theatre Association of China, and represented China by speaking on why he believes drama education should be mandatory in all schools at the Simon Fraser University’s TEDx conference in Vancouver, Canada.

-He currently serves as Head of Drama and Head of Alverstone House at Nanwai King's College School Wuxi (www.nkcswx.cn), a newly-established international school with King's College School in Wimbledon, Nanjing Foreign Language School, and Dipont Education as key partners.
+He currently serves as Head of Drama, Head of Alverstone House, and Head of ICC Pastoral Care at Nanwai King's College School Wuxi (www.nkcswx.cn), a newly-established international school with King's College School in Wimbledon, Nanjing Foreign Language School, and Dipont Education as key partners.

 Having grown up in a small town in the north of South Africa, he understands the power of authentic dialogue and the importance of self-liberation.
 He believes drama is the vehicle which will propel people to rediscover how to have enabling conversation that is true to who they are.
 He still actively performs and writes in his free time.

 WHAT PEOPLE HAVE TO SAY...